FatiBuuloloo/Prediksi-Saham-Perbankan-dengan-Seleksi-Fitur-dan-Hyperparameter_Skripsi/README.md

 4. Data Splitting

-Split data using the sliding window method with the following proportions:
+Split data using the sliding window method with the following proportions:80% training data, 10% validation data, 10% testing data

-80% → training data

-10% → validation data

-10% → testing data

 5. Building the LSTM + GA Model

-a.
-Design the base network architecture consisting of:
+- Design the base network architecture consisting of: 2 LSTM layers, 1 dropout layer, and 1 dense layer

-2 LSTM layers

-1 dropout layer

-1 dense layer

-b.
-Initialize the Genetic Algorithm population, where each individual represents:
+- Initialize the Genetic Algorithm population, where each individual represents:

 Number of neurons in LSTM Layer 1 and Layer 2